errbit/errbit_plugin/README.md

         placeholder: "Some placeholder text"
       },
       password: {
-        placeholder: "Some more placeholder text"
+        placeholder: "Some more placeholder text",
-      }
+        label: "Passphrase" # a label to use in the UI instead of 'password' }
     }
   end